splunk/fluent-plugin-splunk-hec/README.md

 </match>
 ```

-With this configuration, the plugin will treat each input event as a collection of metrics, i.e. each key-varlue pair in the event is a metric name-value pair.
+With this configuration, the plugin will treat each input event as a collection of metrics, i.e. each key-value pair in the event is a metric name-value pair.
 For example, given an input event like

 ```javascript
 {"cpu/usage": 0.5, "cpu/rate": 10, "memory/usage": 100, "memory/rss": 90}